phanquocky/Insight/README.md

 In flask, default port is 5000.

-Open your web browser and go to http://localhost:5000 or go to https://loccalhost:5000/signUp to see simple Sign up page.
+Open your web browser and go to http://localhost:5000 or go to https://loccalhost:5000/signUp to see simple Sign up page or https://loccalhost:5000/search to see demo load data.